- The average cost of car insurance for a 65-year-old driver in Michigan is $2,102 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Michigan?

-According to our data, Travelers offers the cheapest state minimum auto insurance for seniors in Michigan at about $369 a year, on average.
-Auto-Owners and Pioneer State Mutual also scored high when it comes to cheap state minimum insurance coverage for seniors in Michigan.
+Our data show that Travelers provides the cheapest state minimum auto insurance for seniors in Michigan, at around $369 per year.
+Auto-Owners and Pioneer State Mutual also rank highly for affordable state minimum coverage for seniors in Michigan.

 Which companies offer the cheapest liability car insurance for seniors in Michigan?

-Travelers has the cheapest liability car insurance coverage for senior drivers in Michigan at an average annual premium of $384.
-Auto-Owners and Auto Club Group – ACG (AAA) also offer cheap liability insurance rates to seniors in Michigan, based on CarInsurance.com data analysis.
+Travelers offers the cheapest liability car insurance for senior drivers in Michigan, with an average annual premium of $384.
+According to a CarInsurance.com data analysis, Auto-Owners and Auto Club Group – ACG (AAA) also provide cheap liability insurance for seniors in Michigan.

 Does State Farm offer a senior discount in Michigan?

-State Farm does not currently offer a senior discount in Michigan, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Michigan, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line

-A CarInsurance.com analysis found that Travelers provides the cheapest full-coverage car insurance quotes for senior drivers in Michigan.
+Travelers offers the cheapest car insurance quotes for senior drivers in Michigan for a full coverage policy, based on a CarInsurance.com analysis.

 Check out how to shop for car insurance for seniors